VA Homeless Programs

 Strategies for Leasing to Veterans During COVID-19

 Prior to the pandemic, 13% of adults experiencing homelessness in the United States served in the military, with an estimated 37,000 Veterans experiencing homelessness on any given night in America.
-As the United States enters its second year of the pandemic and eviction moratoriums conclude, helping individuals remain in stable housing remains one of the most effective ways to prevent people from spreading or contracting COVID-19.
+Helping individuals remain in stable housing remains one of the most effective ways to prevent people from spreading or contracting COVID-19.
 No individual who served their country should be without a home.
 VA cannot address this alone and needs landlords who are interested in housing these Veterans.

 In this historic crisis, landlords have a unique opportunity to give back to those who have served.
 Veterans have selflessly defended our nation in times of need — and landlords can make a positive impact by protecting these individuals from the risk of homelessness.
 Housing Veterans doesn’t just provide shelter, but can lead to life-changing health, social, and socioeconomic outcomes for them and their families.
 Furthermore, housing Veterans provides a mutually beneficial relationship; landlords will benefit from responsible, often long-term, renters, support from VA, and guaranteed payments.